danilobellini/pyturing/README.rst

 This is mainly for debugging and evaluation.
 As a flask project, for deploying you'll need an IaaS/PaaS that allows WSGI servers (better yet if there's everything already done for Flask).

-As said before, py.test (``pip install pytest``) should be installed for running the tests.
-For the code coverage shown above, it also needs the ``pytest-cov`` package.

 Turing DSL (Domain Specific Language)